DIASTEMA-UPRC/graph-validation-service/README.md

 By executing the above you will get the following with the corresponding meanings:
 - Valid Graph: STATUS 200 OK - Your Graph is valid and ready to be used by the Orchestrator.
 - Not Valid Graph: STATUS 409 CONFLICT - Your Graph is problematic and you can view the TEXT in the body of your response to fix it.
+- Graph Suggestion: STATUS 425 TOO EARLY - Your Graph is not problematic but there is one suggestion given in the TEXT body of the response.

 There are many more Dummy JSON bodies that you can use in the following directories:
 - graph-validation/dummy/analyzes
 - graph-validation/dummy/wrong-analyzes/

+#### Usage
+If needed, you can change the values in the Docker commands to change hosts, ports, keys as well as the databse and collection used.

 ## References
 - [1] https://diastema.gr/